oss-generic/process/docs/FormatsAndConventions.md

 Follow these conventions when referring to code elements **from a non-code context** e.g. when referring to a function name from a commit message.

-> The objective is to be as concise as possible without causing ambiguities.
+> The objective is to be as concise as possible without being ambiguous.
 Therefore, omit optional details when
 > those details are not pertinent to the context.

 <p>

-> Refer to the respective coding standards for conventions on how to refer to code elements _from code contexts_
+> Refer to the [respective coding standards](CodingStandards.md) for conventions on how to refer to code elements
-> e.g. when referring to a function from a code comment.
+> **from code contexts** e.g. when referring to a function from a code comment.

 ### Java